List of Coronation Street characters introduced in 1987: Don Brennan

 Several months later, Don was diagnosed with terminal pancreatic cancer and informed Martin.
-They make peace with each other before Don asked for Gail and Alma to visit him; both do and Don apologised to Alma before making peace with her and Gail.
-Later, however, he escaped from hospital and the police were summoned to search for him.
-While on the run, Don found out his house had been sold to new owner Les Battersby (Bruce Jones), and later visited Ashley to make peace with him as well.
-After visiting Brian's grave, Don resolved to kill Mike, and ambushed him at his factory, knocking him out and holding him captive.
+They make peace with each other before Don asked for Gail and Alma to visit him; both women agree with his request and Don apologised to Alma before making peace with her and Gail on separate occasions.
+Later on, however, he escaped from hospital and the police were summoned to search for him.
+While on the run, Don found out his house had been sold to new owner Les Battersby (Bruce Jones) and later visited Ashley to make peace with him as well.
+He also visited Brian's grave that same day to pay his respects before going into hiding.
+Don then decided to kill Mike and ambushed him at his new factory, knocking Mike out and holding him captive.
 Mike's employee, Angie Freeman (Deborah McAndrew), arrived at that moment and attacked Don with her shoe; Don flees as Mike urges her to phone Alma and the police, fearing for her safety.
-Mike then dashed outside to see Don stealing Alma's MG Midget Roadster.
+Mike then dashed outside to see Don has stolen Alma's vehicle, a MG Midget Roadster, after hearing him starting the engine.
 Don drove the car straight at Mike and tried to run him over, but Mike dived out of the way just in time.
 Don lost control of the car and crashed into the viaduct; Mike escaped unharmed, but Don was killed when the car exploded in a fireball on impact with him inside the vehicle, witnessed by Mike along with Rita and his arch-rival Ken Barlow (William Roache), both of whom had heard the commotion.
 The resulting stain of Don's fatal car crash and subsequent vehicle explosion would be evident for many years on the viaduct.

 In the aftermath, Mike celebrated Don's death and made it clear to Alma that he is glad that Don is dead.
-Mike and Alma go to the pub that day, before Gail's mother Audrey Roberts (Sue Nicholls) asks the couple how they are coping; Mike replies "At least it was a happy ending - he's dead!".
+Mike and Alma go to the pub that day, before Gail's mother Audrey Roberts (Sue Nicholls) asks the couple how they are coping; Mike replies "At least it was a happy ending – he's dead!".
 Don's funeral took place on 15 October 1997; Ashley and Martin attended the ceremony, along with Gail and later Nick, to pay their respects to Don.